 Goal: To provide a temporary expansion of resources for the diaconates of PCA churches that are experiencing an exponential increase in requests for help in their poor and marginalized ethnic communities, to enable them to give immediate relief to those in critical need.

 How?
 By providing COVID-19 relief grants to diaconates of churches whose ethnic members are heavily impacted by COVID-19 shutdowns.
+While the Ethnos Fund was specifically created for minority churches since that is where we see the critical need, a similarly situated majority white church whose congregation is disproportionately impacted by the pandemic is eligible to participate also.
 It is the duty of the deacons to minister to those who are in need, to the sick, to the friendless, and to any who may be in distress.
 It is their duty also to develop the grace of liberality in the members of the church, to devise effective methods of collecting the gifts of the people, and to distribute these gifts among the objects to which they are contributed.
 (BCO 9-2).
 Diaconates which apply for these COVID-19 relief grants must agree to use the funds for food and shelter only; to expand, not replace, their own congregation’s generous and sacrificial giving to the most vulnerable.

 Proviso: Churches will apply for COVID-19 relief grants by filling out a simple online application, following the guidelines established by the Ethnos Coalition, which includes a signed agreement that funds received will only be used for helping families or households in need and not for other church expenses.